Support

 How do I answer the question?

-Some of the examples you think about when doing your interview prep will provide evidence for more than one question.
+Some of the examples you think about when doing your interview prep will provide evidence for more than one value.
 It is far better when doing your preparation to think more generally about the evidence you have and then select the best example to fit the question you are asked.

 Where possible you should give the panel a specific example of a time when you have displayed the value/behaviours and be prepared to talk about it in some detail using the STAR approach detailed above.
 This will help you give the panel enough detail to assess your suitability for the role.

-If you are not providing enough information or go off track, the interview panel may interrupt you and ask supplementary questions to help refocus your response and get a better understanding of what you did.
+If you are not providing enough information or go off track, the interview panel may interrupt you and ask additional questions to help refocus your response and get a better understanding of what you did.

 Current vacancies